What is a Smart Home?

 Whole home humidifiers are great for houses in areas with extremely dry weather or for families who are sensitive to dry air.
 There are a few smart humidifier systems on the market, including some that attach directly to the water supply so they never have to be refilled, and some are WiFi enabled and can be monitored and controlled through your mobile device.

-Smart refrigerators were all the rage at this year’s CES (Consumer Electronics Show).
+Smart refrigerators have become increasingly popular over the years.
 One model, the Samsung Family Hub refrigerator, has a huge touchscreen built into one of its doors where you can order groceries online.
 It can also send a photo to your smartphone of the inside of your fridge while you’re shopping.
-A less expensive model from Whirlpool doesn’t have a touchscreen, but comes with a standard phone app that alerts you to things like power outages and when your water filter needs to be changed.

 Smart Security and Safety